 Figure 3.3.3.3.
-Usefulness of the reports (on a scale from 1 to 5)
+Usefulness of the reports

 To be noted that the scores for general usefulness are high even in spite of the lower scores obtained for relevance of the data provided by the electronic system and the even lower scores obtained for usefulness of the reports generated by the system, which are only slightly above the medium rating (see the results presented above and the graphs).